 Toondah Harbour is a key waterfront destination within Cleveland, Redland City and South East Queensland.
-Development establishes a strong community identity which benefits from the amenity of Moreton Bay and a mixture of residential, retail, commercial and community uses.
+Development establishes a strong community identity which benefits from the indigenous heritage and amenity of Moreton Bay and a mixture of residential, retail, tourism, commercial and community uses.

 As the principal point of departure and arrival for ferry services between the mainland and North Stradbroke Island, Toondah Harbour is "the gateway to Straddie".
 Water based transport and boating facilities are provided including separate terminals for passenger and vehicle ferries, a marina, boat industries and marine services.
 The harbour is also utilised for the launch of recreational boats from trailers.
-The existing southern channel is widened to accommodate passenger and vehicle ferry traffic.

 Development will revitalise the ferry terminal and improve the transport function by better integrating ferry and bus services and managing car parking.
-Development establishes Toondah Harbour as a high quality urban environment that capitalises on the high amenity of Moreton Bay and provides opportunities for a range of activities including outdoor dining, residential, commercial development, marina and a public beach.
+Development establishes Toondah Harbour as a high quality urban environment that capitalises on the high amenity of Moreton Bay and provides opportunities for a range of activities including outdoor dining, tourism facilities, residential, commercial development, marina and a public beach.

 Development complements the Cleveland CBD and its revitalisation and provides appropriate infrastructure that meets market expectations for safety, comfort, convenience, information and service delivery.
+The functioning of existing parks is protected and there is no net loss of public open space within the Toondah Harbour PDA, including GJ Walter Park.